What to do next?

 • Time taken by each webinar block, things that can be shortened

-Why would I need it? — Sure thing, this is all about becoming better.
+Why would I need it?
+Well, it’s simple because it helps you improve.
 Discuss technical issues and ways of eliminating them with the technical support of your webinar platform.
 If this does not provide better results, it may be reasonable to have a closer look at other options, while there is a bunch of options to select from.

 Step 2.
 Video preparation